-Reservation is a kind of process and procedure to provide facilities to the persons belonging to the weaker sections of the societies in the areas like education, jobs, and promotions and in other areas in which they are not being represented properly.
-It is provided by the constitution and also through other enactments passed by the legislation and competent authority.
+The word ‘reservation’ can be defined as an act of reserving or keeping back or holding something.
+It is a kind of process to provide facilities to the people belonging to the weaker sections of the societies in the areas of education, scholarship, jobs, and government service and in other spheres in which they are not being represented properly.
+The reservation system is under the control of constitutional laws, statutory codes, local rules and regulations.

 BASIS OF RESERVATION

 In India, the reservation is being provided by the Government on the following basis: